suvrotica/eco30/web2/src/routes/project/+page.md

 This website will focus on the first phase of the project, detailing the preliminary planning and overall architecture design.
 Utilizing open-source technologies and tools wherever possible, the project aims to create a transparent, collaborative, and cost-effective solution for carbon offsetting and reforestation efforts.

-### 1.3.
-Scope of the Documentation

-This technical documentation covers the first phase of the project, focusing on preliminary project planning and overall architecture design.
-The document will outline the system requirements, project planning, architecture design, and other essential aspects required for laying the foundation for future development phases.
-The documentation will not cover the implementation details or code-level aspects of the project, as these will be addressed in subsequent phases.

 ### 1.4.
 Target Audience